Cveta Majtanović: Education

-Cveta Majtanović completed a double-degree doctorate in Information and Communications Technology (ICT), both at University of Novi Sad, Serbia, Faculty of Technical Sciences and at University of Trento, Italy.
+Majtanović completed a double-degree doctorate in Information and Communications Technology (ICT), both at University of Novi Sad, Serbia, Faculty of Technical Sciences and at University of Trento, Italy.
 Cveta's PhD received a prestigious award from the top scientific journal in the field ACM Transactions on Multimedia Computing, Communications, and Applications (ACM-TOMM, Nicolas D. Georganas) 2020 Best Paper Award.

 Majtanović previously completed Master's studies in Industrial Engineering and Management (Master paper: "Paradigm Change in Establishing the Media Agenda", Published in Proceedings XXVIII 4/2013 - Faculty of Technical Sciences).

-Cveta holds Bachelor degree in Psychology (240 ECTS), graduated on the "Psychological Profile of Reality Show Participants", Published at the XVII Scientific Meeting of Empirics Research in Psychology in 2011, at the Faculty of Philosophy, University of Belgrade.
+Majtanović holds Bachelor degree in Psychology (240 ECTS), graduated on the "Psychological Profile of Reality Show Participants", Published at the XVII Scientific Meeting of Empirics Research in Psychology in 2011, at the Faculty of Philosophy, University of Belgrade.